bioShaun/omsTools/README.md

 --------------------| ----------------------------------------|
 oms_lncRNA_classify |Classify lncRNA according to its relative location to mRNA|
 oms_gtf_split| Split gtf file according to its field or attribute|
-oms_transcript_feature|Extract basic information of gene/transcript/exon/intron from gtf file.|
+oms_transcript_feature|Extract basic information of gene/transcript/exon/intron from gtf file|

 ## Installation